madisonisfan/meaplanner-react-integration/README.md

-# MealPlanner React App - intergrated with server
+# MealPlanner React App - integrated with server

 In 2020 I participated in Nucamp's Full-Stack bootcamp.
 In the second course, we created dynamic web applications with React, and in the last phase, we were taught how to develop a backend with NodeJS.